 By Kathleen Teehan

-Without a proper transition technique between small talk and impressive product storytelling, sales reps often launch right into a narrative that is not in sync with the problem that the prospect is looking to solve.
+Without a proper transition technique to segue from small talk to impressive product storytelling, sales reps often launch right into a narrative that is not in sync with the problem that the prospect is looking to solve.

 Once upon a time, you had this great widget.
 You knew this because you had a long history of sales success, many happy clients, and a website touting all the amazing attributes of your product.
 Your widget solved problems better, faster and maybe even cheaper than any of your competitors’ solutions.
 You had your sales pitch down cold, and given the opportunity, you could back up any boasting with an impressive array of examples and testimonials.
 You just needed to get to the point in the conversation with your prospect when you could tell your story so that the deal could practically close itself.

 It is here – at the bridge between small talk and impressive product storytelling– where so many promising sales professionals go off course.
 Without a proper transition technique that gains permission to cross the bridge, sales reps often launch right into a narrative that is not in sync with the problem that the prospect is looking to solve.
 Jumping from small talk to storytelling results in one-way dialogue that is hyper-focused on the products and services of the company and the goals of the sales rep. It misses a valuable opportunity to uncover the challenges that the prospect is facing and the ability to determine if there is a real business need that the sales rep’s products and services can solve.